 - Ladders can be a big help, but if they're not used properly they can also be dangerous. - Pick the right ladder for the job.
-Make sure it's tall enough and can support the required weight. - Inspect every ladder before you use it and fix or replace any damaged parts.
-If necessary, get a new ladder! - Set your ladder up on a firm, dry base and use the "4-to-1" rule to make sure it's positioned at a safe angle. - When ascending a ladder secure it firmly and use the "3-point" climbing technique. - If a ladder accident does occur, be prepared to act quickly. - Ladders can help us be more efficient and productive, but if they aren't used correctly people can be seriously injured.
+Make sure it's tall enough and can support the required weight. - Inspect every ladder before you use it and fix or repair any damaged parts.
+If necessary, get a new ladder! - Set your ladder up on a firm, dry base and the use the "4-to-1" rule to make sure it's at a safe angle. - When using a ladder, secure it firmly, and make sure to use the "3-point" climbing technique. - If a ladder accident does occur, be prepared to act quickly. - Ladders can help us to be more efficient and productive, but if they aren't used correctly, people can be seriously injured.
 So follow ladder safety procedures at all times... and you'll never be "grounded"!